"Saving Private Ryan's" Leadership Lessons and How to Write Characters Others Want to Follow

 Characters like Band of Brothers’ Major Winters (Damian Lewis) and Saving Private Ryan’s Captain Miller (Tom Hanks) show courage under pressure, assertiveness, and big picture thinking.

-Looking specifically at Saving Private Ryan’s Captain Miller, here are four of the most character attributes that make heroes, both in the field and on the page, effective leaders others want to follow.
+Looking specifically at Saving Private Ryan’s Captain Miller, here are four character attributes that make certain characters, both in life and on the page, effective leaders.

 1. A Leader Rises to the Occasion

-There is nothing worse than a leader who is indecisive, slow to act, or falters under pressure.
+There is nothing worse than a leader who is indecisive or falters under pressure.

-We can all probably think of leaders, both in fiction and real life, who’ve proven incapable of actually leading when it matters most.
-They may have the title of leadership and the knowledge, but they lack the courage, authority, confidence, and humility, and it shows when they are tested.
+We can all think of leaders, both in fiction and real life, who’ve proven incapable of actually leading when it matters most.
+They may have the title of leadership and the knowledge, but they lack the courage, authority, and confidence, and it shows when they are tested.

-They may bow to peer pressure and bow out when things get too intense.
+They may bow to peer pressure or bow out when things get too intense.
 Maybe they know what to do but are simply too slow or afraid to do it.
-They worry too much about other people’s opinions, focus on their image rather than results, don't trust their team, lack confidence in their own decisions, or are paralyzed by fear.
+They worry too much about other people’s opinions, focus on their image rather than results, don't trust their team, or are paralyzed by fear.

 When leaders hesitate or retreat, hope in any mission can be lost and our trust in their ability to lead will quickly dissipate.

 This is often a recipe for defeat, but it doesn’t have to be.

 Sometimes in these situations, a new leader will emerge to do what those in power have not.
 It doesn’t have to be an all-out insurrection or mutiny.
-It may just be a person stepping up, taking charge, or filling the void when other leaders falter, fail, or fade.
+It may just be a person stepping up, taking charge, or filling the void when other leaders falter or fade.